-6. Add potatoes to the roasting tin, turning them so they’re coated by the hot fat on all sides.
+6. Add some herbs and potatoes to the roasting tin, turning them so they’re coated by the hot fat on all sides.

 7. Roast the potatoes for around 40 to 60 minutes or until they’re crisp and golden, turning them after 15 minutes, and then again 15 minutes after that in order to brown all round.

 Tip: Adding a few cloves of unpeeled garlic and sprigs of rosemary or thyme will heighten the flavours of your roasted potatoes still further.
 Yum.

 How to cook roast potatoes in goose fat

 No veggies in the household?
 Goose fat roasted potatoes have a flavour all of their own and if you're not on a New Year diet, you might like to indulge (or use up any you had left over from Christmas).
 Follow all the instructions above, just substitute cooking oil with goose fat, ensuring it's thoroughly hot before adding the potatoes to the pan.

 How to make roast potatoes like Jamie Oliver

 You can use our roast potato recipe above, but don't forget these expert tips from Jamie Oliver:

 1. First things first – how large should your roasties be?
 Jamie says that they should all be even-sized (makes sense because then they'll cook at the same rate), and twice the size of a squash ball – that's about 7 to 8cm.